unilincoln/RDM/researchtools.md

 		<h2><i class="icon-folder-open"></i> When You're Done</h2>

 		<p>Research data management doesn't end when your project is finished.
-The Research Councils increasingly demand long-term preservation of information.
+The Research Councils increasingly demand long-term curation of, and access to, research information.
 These tools make sure your work is preserved and disseminated.</p>

 	</div>